 A home health aide is a licensed/certified paraprofessional experienced and knowledgeable in medication management.
-They make sure that medications are current/unexpired, taken according to directions and on schedule.
+They ensure that medications are current/unexpired, taken according to directions, and on schedule.

 Home healthcare agencies provide support and partnership.
-They work to collaborate with existing support systems toward the goal of improving independence, happiness, and health of clients.
+They work to collaborate with existing support systems toward the goal of improving the independence, happiness, and health of clients.

 Learn more about how the older adult in your life can benefit from partnering with a home healthcare agency.
 Request a free consultation below now.

 Fill out this form for a completely FREE consultation with a care representative.